Ysurac/FlightAirMap/README.md

 ## Changelog

+* July 10, 2014
+	* Added a new `search export data format` for GeoRSS.
+As well as a new information page/Data License for the whole project.
+[See Data Export Info](http://www.barriespotter.com/about/export)
 * July 9, 2014
 	* Added new statistic for `Most Common Airline by Country` and `Most Common Departure & Arrival Airport by Country` for all profile pages.
 Additionally, new search export formats for YAML, PHP (Serialized Array) as well as geo/mapping exports in GPX, WKT (Well-Known Text) is now available.
 Oh, and there where a few bugs here and there that got squashed.
 * July 8, 2014